Hello, I’m Hannah, and I’m a recovering perfectionist.

 When I had a third child, my supermom veneer cracked (shattered).
 These amazing and tiny creatures (especially the tiniest one) can empty the bookshelves, the dishwasher, the kitchen cabinets, and every dresser drawer in the time it takes me to say, “Please don’t lick maple syrup off the floor,” or “Oh, you found mommy’s fingernail polish,” or “I’ll explain that a little better when you are older.”
 When they band together, they are a formidable force.
 A formidable dirty-laundry-creating force.

 Mostly, I’ve learned to run with it.
-I like adventure, I like my kids, and I love a challenge, so I’m pretty much set for the ride (if I could only find the car keys that the baby threw away).
-But sometimes there is this little part of me that decides it’s my way or the highway and throws an (internal) tantrum worthy of the terrible threes (worse than the twos) when things don’t go as I’d envisioned.
+I like adventure, I like my kids, and I love a challenge, so I would be completely set for the ride if I could only find the car keys that the baby threw away.
+But sometimes there is this little part of me that decides it’s my way or the highway and throws an (internal) tantrum worthy of the terrible twos when things don’t go as I’d envisioned.

 I’m sure you’ve seen the Superman pictures all over Pinterest.
 Who hasn’t?
-Everyone has done them now, and they’re all just completely adorable, but Zach and I had this great idea that we were going to take it to the next level by ADDING Lois Lane in, and we were going to do it downtown at the Mercedes Benz museum, and we were going to blow up the internets with our awesomeness DOT COM.
-The problem is that our gorgeous Saturday suddenly turned rainy and the kids fell asleep in the car on the way, and we got stuck in traffic, turning a 30 minute drive into an hour, and when we arrived, Superman had his knickers in a (kryptonite-ish) twist, and “How did we forget the flash?” happened, and Zach finally said, “Should we forget it and do it another time?” and I was all, “After all we’ve been through?
+Everyone has done them now, and they’re all just completely adorable, but Zach and I had this great idea that we were going to take it to the next level by adding Lois Lane in, and we were going to do it downtown at the Mercedes-Benz museum, and we were going to blow up the internets with our awesomeness DOT COM.
+The problem is that our gorgeous Saturday suddenly turned rainy and the kids fell asleep in the car on the way, and we got stuck in traffic, turning a 30-minute drive into an hour, and when we arrived, Superman had his knickers in a (kryptonite-ish) twist, and “How did we forget the flash?” happened, and everyone was hungry, and Zach finally said, “Should we forget it and do it another time?” and I was all, “After all we’ve been through?
 Heck, no!”
 And so we proceeded.

-Since Lois Lane was the only amiable member of our party, we took her photos first.
+Since Lois Lane was the only amiable member of our cosplaying twosome, we took her photos first.